-In 2015 she made the terrifying venture in to launching her own talent agency; The Avenue Literary & Talent Management to gain more experience.
-Within 3 years she had built a multicultural list of talented clients and placed them in projects for Warner Bros, Scott Free Productions, BBC, ITV, Channel 4, Dave and at venues such as Donmar Warehouse, National Theatre, Old Vic and Soho Theatre to name a few.
+In 2015 she ventured into launching her own talent agency to gain the necessary experience and she quickly built a multicultural list of talented clients from around the world.
+She has placed client in projects for Warner Bros, Scott Free Productions, BBC, ITV, Channel 4, Dave, Donmar Warehouse, National Theatre, Old Vic and Soho Theatre to name a few.

 When Sandra is not sourcing works for clients she works for the wonderful charity, Artistic Directors of The Future.
-The company liaises with theatre venues such as the Royal Court, Young Vic, National Theatre, The Bush, BAC to create work and development opportunities for both established and rising BAME directors who have ambitions to be future Artistic Directors, which will in turn increase diversity on and off stage.
+The company liaises with theatre venues such as the Royal Court, Young Vic, National Theatre, The Bush, BAC to create work and development opportunities for both established and rising Black, Asian and Minority Ethnic creatives to be future leaders.